LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 ### Step 1 - Activate the MULTI_DIALOG feature for your conversation

-In order to indicate to LiveEngage that your custom window supports multi-dialogs you must provide the “MULTI_DIALOG” feature in the client properties, for example:
+In order to indicate to Conversational Cloud that your custom window supports multi-dialogs you must provide the “MULTI_DIALOG” feature in the client properties, for example:

 ```json
 {